Energy-Efficient Movable Antennas: Mechanical Power Modeling and Performance Optimization: System Model and Problem Formulation

 It is observed from \eqref{eqn_EE} that the EE performance depends on the speed of the MA, $v$.
 As $v$ increases, the movement delay $\tau$ will decrease, which helps increase the achievable rate in the numerator of \eqref{eqn_EE}.
 However, it remains unclear whether the total power consumption in the denominator of \eqref{eqn_EE} will increase or not.
 As such, there exists a non-trivial relationship between the EE in \eqref{eqn_EE} and the MA's speed $v$.
 Furthermore, the EE in \eqref{eqn_EE} also depends on the DPV $\bs{x}$, as it affects both the communication channel quality and the movement delay for a given $v$.
 Last but not least, the BS's transmit precoding matrix $\mbf{W}$ can also affect \eqref{eqn_EE} by increasing the achievable rates of the users via beamforming optimization.

 Hence, in this paper, we aim to maximize \eqref{eqn_EE} by jointly optimizing the DPV $\bs{x}$, the BS's transmit precoding matrix $\mbf{W}$, and the moving speed of the MA $v$.
-The associated optimization problem can be formulated as\footnote{Note that to characterize the fundamental limit of the energy efficiency of the considered MA system, we assume that all required channel state information is available via the existing channel estimation techniques for MA systems; see \cite{ma2023compressed,zhang2024channel,huang2025cnn}.}
+The associated optimization problem can be formulated as

 Note that for (P1), if the optimized DPV $\bs{x}$ is set identical to the CPV, i.e., $x_n=x_n^0$, $\forall n\ic{N}$, the MA system reduces to the conventional FPA system.
 As such, the optimal EE value of (P1) is ensured to be no worse than that by an FPA system.
 Moreover, if the channel coherence time $T$ is sufficiently large, e.g., $T \rightarrow \infty$, the EE in \eqref{eqn_EE} will degrade to conventional EE without accounting for the mechanical power consumption, i.e.,